dandes3/scalaServer/README.txt

        packaged into a .jar file, along with all of Scala's dependencies.
 Since Scala is a JVM based language, the program is fully executable with the normal java run command.
-       We have supplied both the pre-packaged MyWebServer.scala file (for code review purposes) and the executable packaged MyWebServer jar (which is large due to packaging).
+       We have supplied both the pre-packaged MyWebServer.scala file (for code review purposes) and the executable packaged MyWebServer .jar (which is large due to the inclusion of all of the Scala language).

+      We want to again express our gratitude for allowing us to complete this assignment in an alternate JVM language, and by doing so, push the boundaries of our knowledge.
+       While we understand any partial credit will be more difficult to assign due to the language differences, we are more than happy to answer any questions that may arise.

 Usage--